JZK00/Federated-learning-ML/README.md

 Federated learning-based prediction of depression

-The paper was published in the Journal of Affective Disorders, and the original codes are provided in: https://github.com/KuangYalan/federated-mental-health
+Our paper was published in the Journal of Affective Disorders, and the original codes are provided in: https://github.com/KuangYalan/federated-mental-health

 ## 📖 Citation